tapjs/tapjs/CONTRIBUTING.md

 - Prefer adding cases to an existing test rather than writing a new one from scratch.
 For example, add a new test in `test/test/*.js` rather than create a new test that validates test output.
+- Docs should be changed on the `gh-pages` branch